-Highlights of her career includes filming and filing TV news footage and photographs from the Cox’s Bazar refugee camps in Bangladesh, and the conflict zone of Kasai in the Democratic Republic of the Congo.
-She was also on the scene and filing content in the immediate aftermath of the deadly Sulawesi Earthquake and Tsunami in Indonesia, 2018.
-Brianna also covered feature stories in Peru at the age of 22 and was a TV news reporter in Far North Queensland, covering daily news, including politics, court, crime and Indigenous issues.
+the world’s most populated refugee camp in Cox’s Bazar, Bangladesh.
+Brianna also covered feature stories in Peru at the age of 22 and worked as a TV news reporter in Far North Queensland, covering daily news, including politics, court, crime and Indigenous issues.

 Brianna is passionate about international development and human rights.